-On 04/10/21, the travel rules into England changed, and the ‘traffic light’ system ended.
+Towards the end of the 2021, ‘traffic light’ system for travel during coronavirus ended.
 This guide explains what you need to know about travelling to England from a Red List country.

 The new red list system in a nutshell

 Instead of different rules depending on your country of origin, there are two sets of rules: Red List Countries; and everywhere else.

 If you travel from – or through – a ‘Red List’ country, before you travel to England you must:

 - Take a COVID-19 PCR test in the 3 days before you travel to England

 - Book a managed quarantine hotel package, which must include two COVID-19 PCR tests

 - Complete a passenger locator form.